 Apply Earl May’s Crabgrass Preventer Plus Lawn food.
 In addition to crabgrass, it prevents spurge, foxtail and other annual grassy weeds from germinating.
 It also feeds your lawn with a quality timed-release fertilizer.

 August through September is the BEST time to over-seed a lawn.
 Warm soil and cool temperatures at night make the perfect growing conditions.
 Here are 5 expert tips on doing it right!
-1. Prep Work - [...]
+Prep Work Mow your existing [...]